marshall7m/data_engineering_capstone/README.md

 ### Dynamic Subdag Parameterization

 Both the staging and fact subdags can easily scale up the number of degrees or courses added to the data pipeline with a minimal amount of extra code.
-Additional degrees can be incorporated into the data pipeline by importing the necessary data to the s3 bucket and adding the degree name to the degree_list within the main dag file.
-The degree list is looped through the subdag while the subdag formats the task and table names with the table type and degree name.
+Additional degrees can be incorporated into the data pipeline by importing the necessary data to the S3 bucket and adding the degree name to the degree_list within the main dag file.
+The degree list is looped through the main DAG while the subdag formats the task and table names with the data source and degree name.
 Having dynamic subdags decreases the amount of hardcoded tasks and increases task parallelization.
 In addition, it allows efficient distributed bug fixes and clear high-level visibility within the Airflow UI DAG graph view.

 ### STLCheckOperator